Share your love

 Get-WindowsCapability -Online | ?
 Name -like 'OpenSSH.Server*'

-At this point, you need to check the status of ssh-agent and sshd services from your PowerShell:
+At this point, you need to check the status of ssh-agent from your PowerShell:

-In my case, both services are in a Stopped state and not added to the automatic startup list.
-To start SSH services and configure autostart for them on your Windows machine, run the following commands:
+In my case, the service is in a Stopped state and not added to the automatic startup list.
+To start the SSH agent service and configure autostart for it on your Windows machine, run the following commands:

 New-NetFirewallRule -Name sshd -DisplayName 'OpenSSH Server (sshd)' -Enabled True -Direction Inbound -Protocol TCP -Action Allow -LocalPort 22